FIND THE PERFECT MODELS IN MINUTES

 Though you can buy any type of coffee grinder for grinding beans at home in half the time, there really is no comparison when it comes to burr grinders.
 These grinders come in different shapes and designs like cones and flat grinders, and you’ll find grinders made of different materials, including steel and ceramic.
 As the grinders significantly reduce the size of the beans, you’ll find that you can produce a cup with more flavor and a smoother taste.

-Many coffee enthusiasts claim that the key to the perfect cup of coffee is the way your grind the beans.
+Many enthusiasts claim that the key to the perfect cup of coffee is the way your grind the beans.
 Grinding the beans right before brewing allows the fresh taste of the coffee to come through in each sip.
 Using beans that you ground hours or even days before will result in a dull and flat cup.

-Baratza wins the award for the top burr coffee grinder with its Encore Conical Burr Coffee Grinder with Bin.
+Baratza wins the award for the top burr coffee grinder with its Encore Conical Burr with Bin.
 The conical shape uses gravity to force the beans down and into the grinding base.
 Once ground, the beans fall into a bin that slides open like a drawer on the base of the grinder.

 With 40 different settings, the grinder produces the perfect beans for the perfect cup.
-The DC motor keeps the beans from overheating during the grind to keep your coffee from tasting bitter or burnt.
+The DC motor keeps the beans from overheating during the grind to keep your drink from tasting bitter or burnt.
 Its bean hopper can hold up to eight ounces of beans, while the ground bean bin can hold five full ounces of ground beans.

-With the right coffee maker and this Baratza Encore Conical Burr Coffee Grinder with Bin, you can now make delicious coffee without leaving your home kitchen.
+With the right coffee maker and this Baratza Encore Conical with Bin, you can now make delicious coffee without leaving your home kitchen.
 As one of the top home grinders, it comes with a calibrated grinder inside that will never shift out of place, which ensures that any beans you pour in the hopper will actually reach the grinder and eventually make it into a cup.
 A thermal cut-off switch inside shuts the grinder off when the internal parts run too hot to keep the grinder from overheating.

-The hopper on the top of the grinder holds up to eight ounces of whole beans, and it comes with a lid that acts like a seal to lock in the full flavor of the beans between grinds.
+The hopper on the top of the grinder holds up to eight ounces of whole beans, and it comes with a lid that acts as a seal to lock in the full flavor of the beans between grinds.
 Its conical shape allows gravity to slowly drop the beans into the grinder, which prevents beans from sticking to the sides or losing flavor before reaching the hopper.
 Each of the 40 grind settings available work for different types of coffee, including an espresso or cappuccino as well as a drip coffee.

 Bright white markings around the base of the hopper correspond with those settings, and choosing the one you want to use is as simple as twisting the top to select the proper size before turning the power knob on the side.
 A DC motor helps this burr grinder operate faster while keeping the grinder from overheating.
 It features a separate bottom bin that opens like a drawer and preserves the ground beans.